OSGeo/PROJ/docs/source/operations/operations_computation.rst

-As those results all involve operations that does not have a perfect accuracy and that does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthetized by PROJ.
+As those results all involve operations that does not have a perfect accuracy and that does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthetized by PROJ (see :term:`Ballpark transformation`)
-This operation is a sort of dummy operation that only takes into account potential difference of axis orders (long-lat vs lat-long), units (degree vs grads) and prime meridian (Greewich vs Paris/Rome/other historic prime meridians).
-It does not attempt any datum shift, hence the "ballpark" qualifier in its name.

 Filtering and sorting of coordinate operations
 ----------------------------------------------